 1. A development project at an automotive supplier

 In the development project, the aim was to get a consortium under “one hat”.
 The project manager did not want to create a central project planning or establish a project controlling with a corresponding progress measurement.
 Progress was measured exclusively on the basis of the reported times of the individual partners.
 Progress was not measured on the basis of work packages.
-There was also no steering committee with various stakeholders, so there were two main problem areas in the development project:
+There was also no steering board with various stakeholders, so there were two main problem areas in the development project: